 - It enables us to develop an understanding of what works and doesn’t work in terms of link building and promotional strategies (this could include PR, guest blogging, possibly spam in some verticals)

-At Agency51 we like to do this early on in the content marketing process.
-Fortunately, Majestic SEO has the excellent ‘Clique Hunter’ tool, which can make this process easy.
-At this research stage, we don’t yet want to dive deep into individual competitor link profiles (which can take a lot of time, especially if they have a lot of links.)
+At Agency51, we like to do this early in the content marketing process.
+Fortunately, Majestic SEO has the excellent ‘Clique Hunter’ tool, making this process easy.
+However, at this research stage, we don’t yet want to dive deep into individual competitor link profiles (which can take a lot of time, especially if they have a lot of links.)